BILL

 03

-Experience Dogfooding
+Rigorous Dogfooding

 The design org walked through the full cross-product experience end-to-end, documenting friction, inconsistencies, and navigation breakdowns in real time.